gizero/gpswebtrack/README.md

 ## Requirements
 * Python related dependencies are automatically brought in by the installation script, which is based on virtualenv.
-* gps data must be provided by gpsd on its socket based interface
+* gps data must be provided by gpsd on its socket based interface.
+Please refer to gpsd documentation to setup a working gpsd installation
+* the following (or the equivalent for your distro) packages should be installed before following instructions in the next section:
+  * git
+  * python-virtualenv
+  * python-dev
+  * python-gps
+  * gpsd

 ## Installation
     git clone https://github.com/gizero/gpswebtrack.git